 - UV rays – especially long wavelength UVA rays (which trigger PLE in 80% of people affected) – penetrate deeply into the skin where they can damage cells.

 - UV-induced free radicals form highly reactive chemical compounds which cause oxidative stress, resulting in cell damage.

-- Recent findings indicate that people with PLE have an impaired cellular defence, which makes their skin incapable of handling these free radicals.
+- People with PLE have an impaired cellular defense which reduces their skin’s ability to handle these free radicals.